A Simple Automatic Plant Watering System without Microcontroller

 Automatic Plant Watering System

-Let’s see, how we can do that!
+Let’s see how we can do that!

-Features of Automatic Plant Watering System Project:
+How Does This Automatic Plant Watering System Work?

-• Based on commonly used BC547.
+• Based on the commonly used BC547.

 • Easy to build.